 Step 3: Apply a heat protectant.

-After you brush or comb your hair, apply some of the Nexxus New York Salon Care Promend Heat Protecting Mist to your hair.
-This formula works to form a protective barrier, prepping your hair for heat styling.
+After you brush or comb your hair, apply Nexxus Promend Heat Protecting Mist to your hair.
+This formula helps form a protective barrier, prepping your hair for heat-styling.
 Like all hair techniques, you’ll need to decide if you want a sleek or volume to your look.
 For a sleek and shiny blowout, use some hair serum.
 You only need to apply a few drops through the middle to the ends of your hair to create a silky mane.

 Step 5: Rough blow-dry your hair.

 Set your blow-dryer of choice to a medium setting and begin rough-drying, a.k.a. drying loosely by tousling strands with your hands and fingers, until it is around 75 percent dry or still slightly damp.
 Pointing your blowdryer’s concentrator nozzle downwards helps seal in the cuticle and prevents frizzing or poufing.
 The only thing you need to be aware of when you are rough-drying your hair (besides not fully drying it) is the direction of airflow.
 To avoid frizz, make sure the air is going down the hair shaft, not up.

 Step 6: Section your hair.

 Partition your hair into workable sections: top center, top left, top right, bottom center, bottom left, bottom right, securing all with duckbill or darby clips.
 Run a round, medium-bristled brush (natural or mixed bristles will give more shine) on the underside of each bottom section first, moving downwards from the roots to tips.
 Respect your hair’s health: If you feel like you’re tugging too much, work in short bursts from the root rather than one continuous pull for blowout hair that still retains its integrity.
 Curl the ends under for a smooth flip.
 Repeat on all sections, concentrating most of your energy on the top three sections—people notice those first.